 Twisted Pair Cable Assemblies: These assemblies feature two insulated copper wires twisted together to reduce electromagnetic interference.
 They’re widely used in Ethernet networks, telephone lines, and other low-frequency applications.

-Fiber Optic Cable Assemblies: Fiber optic cable assemblies transmit light signals using glass or plastic fiber strands.
+Fiber-Optic Cable Assemblies: Fiber-optic cable assemblies transmit light signals through glass or plastic fiber strands.
 They offer high-speed, long-distance communication with minimal signal loss and are essential for telecommunications, internet infrastructure, and high-bandwidth data transmission.

 Standard cable assemblies are made up of many different parts, among them are:

-- Connectors: Connectors, such as plugs and sockets, connect cables to equipment or other cables.
+- Connectors: Connectors, such as plugs and sockets, connect cables to equipment or to each other.

 - Glands: Splices connect different parts of the same cable or wires.